 The Architecture of Time will feature photography that represents creative perspectives on the built or designed environment dealing with time or history through an architectural lens.

-The call for proposals is currently open and seeking widely diverse points of view and is open to all photographers, regardless of affiliation with the BSA/AIA or BSA Foundation.
+The call for proposals is currently open and seeking widely diverse points of view and is open to all photographers, regardless of affiliation with the BSA/AIA.
+Entry fee is $25, BSA members submit for free.
 The entries will be juried by Meghan Melvin, Christine O’Donnell, and Peter Vanderwarker.

 Application deadline: August 31, 2019.
 Learn more and submit your photos here.